 Much like a really good first date, sitting down with a new agent can be simultaneously exciting and nerve-wracking.
 Granted your date may appear stunning and very discriminating, and you may feel flat-out privileged to be out with them, but you want to be sure you’re both on the same page.
 If this relationship is going any place your meeting needs to be a mutually satisfying venture, if you’ll pardon the metaphor.

-So, let’s assume you’re fully prepared to arrive at the agent’s front door with up-to-date promotional materials: headshots, resume, voiceover demos, and professional reels (if you have them).
-In most cases this is the reason you’ve been invited in the first place.
+So, let’s assume you’re fully prepared to arrive at the agent’s front door with up-to-date promotional materials: headshots, resume’, voiceover demos, and professional reels (if you have them).
+In most cases this is the reason you’ve been invited in, in the first place.

 Great.
 Now what?

-- This “meeting” is an audition.
-First of all, its important you understand this regardless of how you got in the room (i.e. a friend-of-a-friend, a professional referral, a relative, or even a personal submission).
+1. Your talent agent “meeting” is an audition.
+Its important you understand this regardless of how you got in the room, through a friend-of-a-friend, a professional referral, a relative, or all by your lonesome through persistent agency submissions.
 This is a job interview.
-You may think it’s a simple ”meet and greet”, or pleasant fact-finding mission on your end, but the agent in front of you is reading whether or not you’re worthy (and savvy enough) to become someone who would represent the best of what the agency provides producers.
-Therefore, this is as much a “chemistry read” as anything, whether the agent has you read a script or two or not.
+You may think it’s a simple ”meet and greet”, or pleasant fact-finding mission on your end, but the agent in front of you is determining whether or not you’re worthy (and savvy enough) to become someone who would represent the best of what the agency provides directors, casting, producers, and production houses.
+Therefore, this is as much a “chemistry read” as anything, whether the agent has you read a script or two, or not.

-- Be flexible.
+2. Be flexible.
 You may or may not be asked to perform.
 Just be as prepared to get to know the agent and their needs and wants, as to read a script or two.
 And don’t be surprised if they’re running 20 minutes to a half hour late and you have to sit there.
 You want them to be BUSY.
 That’s a good sign.
+No point in signing on to an agency that’s barely working.

 This Article Originally Featured In